Michael Lax

 Michael Lax (1929–1999) was an American industrial designer who created household products for companies such as Copco, Lightolier, Dansk, Salton, Metaal, Mikasa, Tupperware, and American Cyanamid.
-Several of his best-known products, including the Lytegem lamp and an enamel-coated teakettle, are represented in permanent museum collections.
+Several of his best-known products, including the Lytegem lamp by Lightolier and the Copco enamel-coated teakettle with teak handle, are represented in permanent museum collections.

 Personal life

 Lax was born on November 8, 1929, in New York City, New York.
+He grew up on Morton Street in the west village and went to elementary school at PS 2.
 He graduated from the New York School of Music and Art in New York City (1947) and Alfred University's New York State College of Ceramics (1951).
 In 1950, he married Rosemary Raymond; they were divorced in 1978.

 Design career

-In 1954, Lax went to Finland, on a Fulbright Fellowship, where he learned Scandinavian modern design.
+In 1954, Lax went to Finland with his wife Rosemary and 2 year old daughter, Jennifer, on a Fulbright Fellowship, where he learned Scandinavian modern design.
 He was hired by Russel Wright, in 1956, to work on a series of dinnerware designs.
 Lax did freelance work until 1960 when he began to work on enameled cast iron cookware for Copco; this was his first break as a solo designer.
 Lax designed a line of cast-iron and porcelain enamel cookware for Copco including a 1962 enamel-coated teakettle with a bent teak handle which became one of his most recognizable pieces.
 More than one million of these teakettles were sold before it was discontinued in the 1980s.
 Other popular Copco pieces designed by Lax include a fondue pot, a casserole/paella pan, and a Dutch oven.
 These pieces are no longer manufactured and are considered collectable.

 Another of Lax's well-known pieces was a low-voltage, high-intensity lamp that he designed for Lightolier in 1965.
 The lamp, named the Lytegem, had a minimalist design with a cube base and a ball reflector on a telescoping arm.
 Shortly after its release, the lamp had captured 10% of the market.
 It is now part of the permanent collection at the Museum of Modern Art (MOMA) in New York City.

 Lax's other designs included "Cut Outs for Play", playground equipment designed for U.S. Plywood, a treehouse for adults, a yogurt maker for Salton, containers for Tupperware, glasses and tableware for Mikasa and Rosenthal, and an acrylic bathtub for American Cyanamid.

 Lax was known to be a perfectionist with a hands-on approach to design.
 He made his own plaster casts for the designs that he created, and he traveled to countries where his products were being made to oversee production.